ggayliye/Lab4_ECE6780EmbeddedSys_SR24/README.md

 The problem was that the program enters into different if-else statments and prints messages that blong to a different LEDs.
 This was not part of the Lab assignment, therefore, I removed them.
-- The 1st part is completed successfully by 6th of March.
+- The 1st part is completed successfully by 6th of March.<br>

+-One of the problems I faced was having the char variables prining values that are blong to another char variable.
+I kind of solved it adding "volatile" in front of the char variable.

 ## Testing
 No Unit Test files are created as the nature of the project.
 Manual testing